Product lineup overview

 Tomoki Toyama

 Fascinated by French cuisine, he entered the world of cooking.
 Traveled to Europe and trained at a two-star restaurant.
 After returning to Japan, he continued to study at Japanese restaurants and members-only hotels, working in departments such as appetizers, main dishes, breads, and desserts.
-In order to contribute to society and solve problems through food, I became certified as a registered dietitian, and am currently in charge of the lab team manager at Daybreak, which conducts research on food and freezing.
+In order to contribute to society and solve problems through food, he became certified as a registered dietitian, and is currently in charge of the lab team manager at DayBreak, which conducts research on food and freezing.

 Reservation-only freezing comparison test